 This is a local physician with advanced gum recession.
 She was told that gum grafting was not an option and that a pink colored bonding material should be placed on her root.
 Upon consultation with Dr. Orphanos, she was assured that a new procedure, the new minimally invasive microsurgical technique available at the Dental Implant & Specialty Center could correct her recession.

 The patient has a minimally invasive microsurgical procedure for gum grafting.
 Notice the lower front tooth with recession.
 This tooth received a gum graft and this is the result 5 years later.

-This patient is a young 27 year old female.
-She also has an issue with receding gums.
-The patient was then referred to Dr. Orphanos’ office.
-For a micro-surgical, gum grafting procedure.
-The procedure was 100% successful.
-And the exposed roots covered completely.
-Receding gums results in the root surface of the tooth exposed.
-Cementum is the softer surface.
-This softer root surface is also prone to decay quite readily.
-Which is why we perform gum grafts.
+This patient is a young 27 year old female with recession.
+She was referred to Dr. Orphanos for a microsurgical gum grafting procedure.
+The procedure was 100% successful and the roots were completely covered.
+Recession results in exposed root surface which is not made up of enamel, but a much softer substance called cementum.
+This root surface / cementum is prone to decay quite readily, which is why gum grafting to cover the roots was performed.
 The gum grafting procedure no longer entails taking the gum graft from the roof of the mouth ( palate ).
-Grafting materials can also be purchased now.
-They avoid the need of taking the gum graft from the roof of the mouth.
+A variety of grafting materials can be purchased, thereby avoiding the need to take the gum graft from the roof of the mouth.